Oneflow-Inc/libai/docs/source/tutorials/basics/Train_and_Eval_Command_Line.md

 ## Quickly check in the respective loop

-If you want to find out whether there are any bugs in your program, you can pass `--fast-dev-run` to the command line, which will change config settings to:
+To find out whether there are any bugs in your program, pass `--fast-dev-run` to the command line, which will change config settings to:
 ```python
 train.train_epoch = 0
 train.train_iter = 20